Home > Experiences & Adventures > 8 Flowers Fields to Get Lost in This Summer

 Canby, OR

-It’s no surprise the largest dahlia grower in the country has a few acres — 35, actually — dedicated to this showy summer bloom.
+It’s no surprise the largest dahlia grower in the country has a few acres — almost 40, actually — dedicated to this showy summer bloom.
 They’re open in August and September when the fields turn a rainbow of colors: red, white, purple, pink, orange and yellow.
+Swan Island produces the largest catalog of full-color dahlias in the industry and has created its own hybrid varieties and plants more than 15,000 seedlings each year.
+From seedling to sale, it takes between 4 and 5 years for each dahlia to develop fully.

 As you stroll among more than 500,000 flowers, glimpse Mount Hood in the distance, lending the right touch of majesty.
-Serious dahlia-lovers can’t miss the Annual Dahlia Festival in August, featuring food, live music, workshops and other festivities.
+Each year the farm introduces anywhere from 5 to 15 new varieties on the nearly 50 acres open to the public.
+Serious Dahlia lovers can’t miss the Annual Dahlia Festival each year, featuring food, live music, workshops and other festivities.

 8. English Oak Meadow, Chicago Botanic Garden